Caleana lyonsii: Taxonomy and naming

-The midget duck orchid was first formally described in 2006 by Stephen Hopper and Andrew Brown who gave it the name Paracaleana lyonsii.
+Midget duck orchid was first formally described in 2006 by Stephen Hopper and Andrew Brown who gave it the name Paracaleana lyonsii.
 The description was published in Australian Systematic Botany.
 In 2014, based on molecular studies, Joseph Miller and Mark Clements transferred all the species previously in Paracaleana to Caleana so that the present species became Caleana lyonsii.
 The specific epithet (lyonsii) honours Mike Lyons, who discovered the species in 1994.

 Distribution and habitat

 Caleana lyonsii grows in harsh environments including a sand ridge near Paynes Find.
 It occurs in disjunct populations north of Kalbarri, near Koolyanobbing and near Southern Cross in the Coolgardie, Geraldton Sandplains and Yalgoo biogeographic regions.

 Conservation

 Caleana lyonsii (as Paracaleana lyonsii) is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.